-Course RTO - Provider Certificate III in Allied Health TAFE Gippsland - Leongatha Certificate II in Animal Studies TAFE Gippsland - Leongatha Certificate II in Hairdressing TAFE Gippsland - Leongatha Certificate II in Hospitality (Front of House) TAFE Gippsland - Leongatha Certificate II in Kitchen Operations TAFE Gippsland - Leongatha (Cookery) Certificate III in Early Childhood Education TAFE Gippsland - Leongatha Certificate II in Engineering Studies TAFE Gippsland - Leongatha Certificate II in Community Services Community College Gippsland Certificate II in Racing Stable hand Community College Gippsland Certificate II in Retail Cosmetics Community College Gippsland Certificate II in Salon Assistant Community College Gippsland
+Course RTO - Provider Certificate III in Allied Health TAFE Gippsland - Leongatha Certificate II in Animal Studies TAFE Gippsland - Leongatha Certificate II in Beauty Services TAFE Gippsland - Leongatha Certificate II in Hospitality (Front of House) TAFE Gippsland - Leongatha Certificate II in Kitchen Operations TAFE Gippsland - Leongatha (Cookery) Certificate III in Early Childhood Education TAFE Gippsland - Leongatha Certificate II in Engineering Studies TAFE Gippsland - Leongatha Certificate II in Community Services Community College Gippsland Certificate II in Racing Stable hand Community College Gippsland

-Parents are expected to pay \$450 toward the cost of these TAFE/VET fees; the school covers the remainder of the cost (it costs approximately \$2400 for a VET course).
+Parents are expected to pay \$500 toward the cost of these TAFE/VET fees; the school covers the remainder of the cost (it costs approximately \$2500 for a VET course).
 If students are removed from the course or do not complete the course for any reason parents are liable for the full cost of the course.